-Try introducing the bottle in a quiet space
+Try to feed in a quiet space

 Try different feeding positions

-Try different nipple flows
+Try different teat flows

 All babies and mums are different and the flow of milk from a bottle may feel very different to the flow of milk from your breast.
 So you may need to slow down or speed up the flow through the teat you use on your bottle.

-Most little ones start with a slow flow teat so they can get used to the new sucking action to take their milk from a bottle without being overwhelmed.
-But if you had a strong flow of breast milk, they may find that slow flow is too slow and baby may prefer something with a faster flow.
+Most little ones start with a slow flow teat so that they get used to the new sucking action needed to take milk from a bottle, without being overwhelmed.
+But if you had a strong flow of breast milk, they may find that slow flow is too slow, and therefor prefer a faster flowing teat.